oneeve8/kobble-data/content/problems.md

 ## Cannot drag and drop a Link 28/10

 Cannot drag and drop a link into a newly created channel that contains no items yet.
+If it contains a markdown file, then it will drag and drop, but if no items are in

 ### Couldnt drop a link after deleting it and trying to re-add it 27/10